How to Build a Better Nonprofit Board of Directors Today

 Get the training and support you need to succeed

 How many of your board members have prior board experience?
 Have they had some training or education in the roles and responsibilities of a nonprofit board?
-Having training can be super helpful for your board members.
-Not only will it help them better understand their duty as a board member, it can encourage them to be more engaged.
+Having board development opportunities or training can be super helpful for your board members.
+Not only will it help them better understand their duty as a board member, but it can also encourage them to be more engaged.
 When you make your budget, consider setting aside some professional development money specifically for board members.
 If purse strings are feeling a little tight, seek out some less expensive or free resources like books, webinars, and even online articles.
 A team that learns together succeeds together!

 Think of it like this: when your board has their act together, it means you and your team can focus on your jobs, not running interference or untangling sticky board situations.